Senths02/portfolio/src/content/watch-party-data.md

 ### Task and success criteria
 >Access to the Data Pod needed to be clearer in the navigation without deterring watch party users.

-Criteria for success included increased usage and understanding of the technology.
-Clearer access would also increase relevant insight to meet project objectives.
+Criteria for success included:
+- Increased attention on the Data Pod
+- Improved understanding of the technology
+- Increase in relevant insight

-Research would allow us to gauge the response, to inform the live experience.
+Testing the designs in research would allow us to gauge the response, to inform the live experience.

 ![Clear Data Pod proposition](images/watch-party-data/navigation_challenge.png)